gullerya/object-observer/README.md

 * __2.4.1__
   * fixed [Issue no. 27](https://github.com/gullerya/object-observer/issues/27) - broken `NodeJS` dedicated distro
   * updated dependencies

-* __2.3.0__
-  * fixed [Issue no. 26](https://github.com/gullerya/object-observer/issues/26) - callbacks/observers are being called with an empty changes array when set for a specific path/paths

 For a short preview you may want to play with this [JSFiddle](https://jsfiddle.net/gullerya/5a4tyoqs/).